 U.S. Coast Guard Memorial

-Two tragic episodes in U.S. Coast Guard history, both occurring during World War I, prompted the construction of this memorial.
+Two tragic episodes in U.S. Coast Guard history, both of which occurred during World War I, prompted the construction of this memorial.
 On September 16, 1918, nineteen members of the crew of the cutter Seneca volunteered for a rescue party to salvage the British steamer Wellington, which had been torpedoed by a German submarine.
 Eleven of those volunteers lost their lives when the Wellington exploded and sank.
 Only ten days later, on September 26, 1918, an enemy submarine sank the cutter Tampa in the British Channel, killing all 131 on board.

 The Coast Guard originated in 1915, when the Revenue Cutter Service merged with the U.S. Life-Saving Service.
 The Tampa and the Seneca had been ordered to operate as part of the Navy when the United States entered World War I in April 1918.